Canooq

 Read this before applying for your first Canadian credit card.

-Canada uses credit history more visibly than France.
+Canada uses credit history more visibly than many countries.
 A credit card can be a useful tool, but it is not free money.
 The safe habit is simple: spend what you can repay, then pay the full statement balance on time.

 What a credit score is